PatriciaHuang99/URL_shortener/Readme.md

 :information_source: This application uses the latest version of Docker Compose (Compose V2, official upgrade from the end of June 2023) for optimal compatibility and support.

+:star: This application is also deployed on Vercel.
+You can access it by clicking here: [https://url-shortener99.vercel.app/](https://url-shortener99.vercel.app/).
+Additionally, you can find the source code in my [url-shortener-vercel repository](https://github.com/PatriciaHuang99/url-shortener-vercel).

 ## ![Alt screenshot](images/Screenshot.png "Optional Title")

 ## Table of Contents- [URL Shorten Docker](#url-shorten-docker)